totten/cxnapp/src/Civi/MemberStatusBundle/README.md

 ## Tip: Working with `memberships.civicrmorg_sql`

-This data-source reads entries from the `civicrm.org` MySQL database.
+This data-source is designed to read entries from the `civicrm.org` MySQL database, although it can be used with any MySQL database.
 If developing/testing/using this data-source, you will need a few things:

  * In `parameters.yml`, define the connection details:
    * `civicrmorg_database_host`